00d/dnd3.5e-srd/001-md/AbilitiesandConditions.md

 Characters recover points lost to ability score damage at a rate of 1 per day per ability damaged, and this rule applies even while a disease is in progress.
 That means that a character with a minor disease might be able to withstand it without accumulating any damage.

-### Energy Drain And Negative Levels
+ENERGY DRAIN AND NEGATIVE LEVELS

 Some horrible creatures, especially undead monsters, possess a fearsome supernatural ability to drain levels from those they strike in combat.
 The creature making an energy drain attack draws a portion of its victim's life force from her.
 Most energy drain attacks require a successful melee attack roll---mere physical contact is not enough.
 Each successful energy drain attack bestows one or more negative levels on the opponent.
 A creature takes the following penalties for each negative level it has gained.

-- -1 on all skill checks and ability checks.
+--1 on all skill checks and ability checks.

-- -1 on attack rolls and saving throws.
+--1 on attack rolls and saving throws.

-- -5 hit points.
+--5 hit points.

-- -1 effective level (whenever the creature's level is used in a die roll or calculation, reduce it by one for each negative level).
+--1 effective level (whenever the creature's level is used in a die roll or calculation, reduce it by one for each negative level).

 If the victim casts spells, she loses access to one spell as if she had cast her highest-level, currently available spell.
 (If she has more than one spell at her highest level, she chooses which she loses.)
 In addition, when she next prepares spells or regains spell slots, she gets one less spell slot at her highest spell level.